 Meet the Owner

-Dr. Margaret Jeanine Skinner is a native of Anderson, South Carolina where she enjoyed life with her family in a typical southern, Christian home.
-Growing up in the same hometown gave foundation, confidence and direction to her emerging musical proclivities.
-With her sister, Sandra, they began discovering the joy of singing, dancing and playing the piano.
+Dr. Margaret Jeanine Skinner is a native of Anderson, South Carolina.
+Growing up in a somewhat small hometown gave foundation, confidence and direction to her emerging musical proclivities.
+With her sister, Sandra, they began discovering the joy of singing, dancing and playing the piano at an early age.
 It didn’t take long for others to see that Jeanine’s destiny was being developed!
 Years of making music in the community, Jeanine seized every opportunity there was to perform, accompany, entertain, teach or create music.
 Once off to college, one day one of her college professors handed her a piece of paper with the word "No" on it.
-This was not a word in her vocabulary when it came to making music and helping others to make music, but her professor felt sure this was a necessary addition!
+This was not a word in her vocabulary when it came to making music and helping, but her professor felt sure this was a necessary addition to her vocabulary!
 She began using the term reluctantly and, over the years, has grown to completely understand its full meaning and value.
 But, rest assured "yes" is highly favored.

 As we fast forward through years of study, practice and performing, we find Dr. Skinner in a variety of college positions (6 to be exact).
 At these schools, she taught everything from piano and organ, piano literature, piano pedagogy, music theory and ear training, to form and analysis, world music, and music appreciation.
-Serving on numerous committees and chairing a few, she gained leadership and further skills in relating to the campus as a whole and working for the greater good of the whole campus and student body.
-The opportunity to perform with fellow colleagues on the faculty, to travel as an accompanist with numerous college choirs internationally, and to recreate masterworks for others to hear has fueled Dr. Skinner’s fervor for teaching and sharing music with all that will listen.
+The opportunity to perform and travel as an accompanist nationally and internationally certainly provided inspiration, as well.